International Military Staff

 - The IMS also ensures that NATO decisions and policies on military matters are implemented by the appropriate NATO military bodies.

-- It is headed by a Director General and is comprised of five divisions.
+- It is headed by a Director General and is comprised of several divisions.

 The IMS is the essential link between the political decision-making bodies of the Alliance and NATO’s Strategic Commanders (the Supreme Allied Commander Europe – SACEUR – and the Supreme Allied Commander Transformation – SACT) and their staffs.
 Its strength lies in exchanging information and views with the staffs of the Military Representatives, the civilian International Staff (IS), the Strategic Commanders, the multinational Working Groups and NATO Agencies, ensuring effective and efficient staff work.